 This was built in the 1960’s and previously housed the College Catering Manager.
 It was later converted into two self-contained flats and became rented accommodation.
 At the end of 1992 it was completely renovated and opened in 1993 as Clyde House.
-Clyde House houses six Members including a College Leader.
+Clyde House houses six Members.

 Thorpe House (TH)